Leafwing-Studios/fop-rules/docs/rules/combat/environmental-complications.md

 Various effects, from glue to oil slicks to pools of acid to thorny underbrush, cover the ground.
 This subset of tile effects are called **ground effects.** As you might expect, flying creatures ignore ground effects.

-The most common ground effect is **difficult terrain,** which is difficult to cross, due to obstructions or unsteady footing or the like.
+The most common ground effect is **difficult terrain,** which is difficult to cross, due to obstructions, unsteady footing or something similar.
 While on difficult terrain:

 - Double all lateral movement costs.
 - Tiles covered with difficult terrain count as 2 tiles for the purposes of forced movement (other than teleportation).